Skip to content

 Technically, honeypots aren’t illegal.
 Some would argue that they’re unethical, though.
 They’re meant to be a protective measure to keep organizations and computer systems safe.
 But sometimes they can end up harming innocent parties by enticing someone who isn’t a hacker.

 If a non-hacker visits a website because they think it’s real, could gathering their information be an invasion of privacy?
-One response to this question is that innocent people don’t end up finding honeypots if they’re not trying to hack anything, so honeypots are ethical.
+One response to this question is that innocent people don’t end up finding honeypots if they’re not trying to hack anything, so they’re perfectly ethical.

 But another argument is that luring a hacker could be considered entrapment.
 Collecting their information without them knowing might not be legal.
 For organizations that want to use honeypots for their security systems, it’s crucial that they follow the privacy laws in their jurisdiction, such as the General Data Protection Regulation (GDPR) in the European Union.